 In an Upper-Level Writing Intensive Courses in the Major, students will:

-- Use discipline-specific genres to communicate information.
+- Genre Awareness: Gain familiarity with and use discipline-specific genres and appropriate modalities to communicate information.

 Area II: Quantitative Reasoning